Dashtak, Chaharmahal and Bakhtiari

-Dashtak (دشتك) is a city in the Central District of Ardal County, Chaharmahal and Bakhtiari province, Iran.
+Dashtak (دشتک) is a city in the Central District of Ardal County, Chaharmahal and Bakhtiari province, Iran.

 Demographics

 Ethnicity

 The city is populated by Lurs.

 Population

 At the time of the 2006 National Census, Dashtak's population was 4,142 in 898 households, when it was a village in Poshtkuh Rural District.
 The following census in 2011 counted 4,348 people in 1,092 households.
 The 2016 census measured the population as 4,016 people in 1,110 households, by which time Dashtak had been converted to a city.